Italian employee with master’s in international communications loves working for U.S. Army

 |0

-This work, Italian employee with master’s in international communications loves working for U.S. Army [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Italian employee with master’s in international communications loves working for U.S. Army, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Italian employee with master’s in international communications loves working for U.S. Army